rahmerh/moma/README.md

   <img src="assets/banner.png" alt="Moma banner" width="100%" />
 </p>

-Moma is a linux first, CLI **mo**d **ma**nager.
+**Moma** is a Linux-first, CLI **mo**d **ma**nager.

-It uses OverlayFS to layer your mods on top of the base game folder, keeping it both clean and untouched.
-All mods are kept separately for easy management and merged into the mounted folder.
-A simple unmount will revert everything.
+It uses OverlayFS to layer mods cleanly on top of the base game folder—keeping it untouched and easily reversible.
+Mods stay isolated and are only merged during runtime.
+A single unmount resets everything.

-Moma avoids dependency on Windows-native tools like Mod Organizer 2 by leaning fully into native Linux features.
-It's created for a minimal, terminal mod management with all the power of other GUI managers.
+Moma avoids Windows-native tools like Mod Organizer 2 and fully embraces native Linux features.
+It's designed for minimal, terminal-driven modding without sacrificing control or flexibility.

+---

 ## Usage

-Moma is still under active development.
-The current version is a functional prototype in Fish, with a Rust rewrite in progress.
+Moma is under active development.
+The current prototype is a Fish script.
+A full Rust rewrite is in progress.

-## Features
-- Prototype in Fish: mounts mods using OverlayFS
+---

 ## Roadmap
-Currently working on:
-- First PoC (Creates folder structure, mounts folders and launches game, written in rust, just for skyrim right now)

-Future plans:
+### In progress
+- Initial proof-of-concept in Rust: folder structure, mount logic, and game launch support (Skyrim)

+### Planned
-1. Mod installation/uninstallation commands
+1. Mod installation and removal
-2. Nexus download handler
+2. Nexus download integration
 3. FOMOD CLI wizard
-4. Much, much more...